DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Approach

-\textbf{Identity encoding $(\boldsymbol{\xi})$.} To compute our deep feature embedding that helps preserve the input's identity, we use ArcFace\cite{deng2019arcface}, a pre-trained face recognition model based on ResNet \cite{resnet}.
+\textbf{Identity encoding $(\boldsymbol{\xi})$.} To help preserve the input's identity, we use ArcFace~\cite{deng2019arcface}, a pretrained face recognition model based on ResNet \cite{resnet}.
 This model has been shown to produce discriminative and identity-preserving feature embeddings.

-\textbf{Cast shadow encoding $(c)$.} This scalar describes the degree of visible cast shadows, typically caused by a dominant point or directional light source, such as the sun.
+\textbf{Cast shadow encoding $(c)$.} This scalar describes the intensity of visible cast shadows, typically caused by a dominant point or directional light source, such as the sun.

 We trained a model to estimate $c$ from a face image ourselves and fixed this pretrained estimator.
 To do this, we manually labeled around 1,000 face images with binary flags indicating whether cast shadows are visible.
-Following a technique proposed in DiffAE \cite{preechakul2022diffusion}, we first use DiffAE's pretrained encoder to map each face image to a semantically meaningful latent code $\vect{z}$ and train a logistic regression classifier on $\vect{z}$ to predict the flag. $c$ is then computed as the logit value of the logistic regression.
+Following a technique proposed in DiffAE \cite{preechakul2022diffusion}, we first use DiffAE's pretrained encoder to map each face image to a semantically meaningful latent code $\vect{z}$ and train a logistic regression classifier on $\vect{z}$ to predict the flag $c$ is then computed as the logit value of the logistic regression.
 As shown in \cite{preechakul2022diffusion}, this technique helps reduce the number of training examples required to achieve good accuracy, but we note that $c$ can be estimated in other ways, such as with a CNN.

-\textbf{Background encoding $(\vect{bg})$.} To help fix the background during relighting, we condition the DDIM with an image of the input's background.
-The background region is detected using a face segmentation algorithm \cite{yu2018bisenet}.
-The ears, hair, and neck are not part of the background and can be relit by our algorithm (see Figure \ref{bg_ab}.)
+\textbf{Background encoding $(\vect{bg})$.} To help fix the background during relighting, we condition DDIM with an image of the input’s background detected by a face segmentation algorithm \cite{yu2018bisenet}.
+The ears, hair, and neck are excluded from the background and can still be relit by our algorithm (Figure \ref{fig:bg_ab}).